-In Jewish tradition, Sinai is the mythic representation of the start of a new tradition – something out of nothing.
+In Jewish tradition, Sinai is the mythic representation of the start of a new tradition – something created out of nothing.
 Wiesel, well aware of the connotation, experiences the Holocaust as a new "genesis event", the content and message of which is still unclear.
-The Holocaust may give birth to a new Jewish identity, which we still have to learn.
+The Holocaust may give birth to a new Jewish identity, which we still have to discover.

-Wiesel's position on the issue of belief after the Holocaust is fed by a sense that all the structures of the meaning of Western Civilization in general, particularly of the Jewish people, were laid waste in the Holocaust.
+Wiesel's position on the issue of belief after the Holocaust is fed by a sense that all the structures of the meaning of Western civilization in general, particularly those of the Jewish people, were laid waste in the Holocaust.
 The Holocaust is a metaphysical void, an absolute absence of meaning, a black hole in human history.

 In truth, Auschwitz signifies not only the failure of two thousand years of Christian civilization but also the defeat of the intellect that wants to find meaning – with a capital M – in history.
 What Auschwitz embodied has none.
 The executioner killed for nothing, the victim died for nothing.
-No God was ordered the one to prepare the stake, not the other to mount it.
+No God ordered the one to prepare the stake, nor the other to mount it.
 During the Middle Ages, the Jews, when they chose death, were convinced that by their sacrifice they were glorifying and sanctifying God's name.
 At Auschwitz, the sacrifices were offered without a point, without faith, without divine inspiration.
 If the suffering of one human being has any meaning, that of six million has none.
 Numbers have their own importance; they prove, according to Piotr Rawicz, that God has gone mad.

-In the Holocaust, all the meaning structures of Western Civilization were destroyed, including those of the Jewish people.
+In the Holocaust, all the meaning structures of Western civilization were destroyed, including those of the Jewish people.
 The Holocaust is a metaphysical void, an absolute absence of meaning.

-Richard Rubinstein gave Wiesel's metaphysical void a theological formulation and a historical explanation and led it to its conclusion that the Judeo-Christian myth of the good omnipotent God, involved in history in general and Jewish history in particular, is no more viable.
-More than that, the narrative that gives meaning to mass murder is a too dangerous game.
+Richard Rubinstein gives Wiesel's metaphysical void a theological formulation and a historical explanation.
+He concludes that the Judeo-Christian myth of an all-good and omnipotent God, involved in history in general and Jewish history in particular, is no longer viable.
+More than that, any narrative that gives meaning to mass murder is an overly-dangerous game.
 It might give religious justifications to more genocidal acts.
-Jews and Christians alike have to give up Divine Providence as the world is in the hands of Man.
+Jews and Christians alike have to give up Divine Providence, as the world is in the hands of humanity.

 Many tried to stop the collapse of Jewish metaphysics.
-Theodicy was drafted to regain the Jewish faith in the world of justice, but the historical images penetrated and pushed philosophers to formulate new structures of meaning.
-Meanwhile, the Jews made themselves busy with the diligent work of building a new home state, hoping that the intensive labor would be an anchor of sanity and the beginning of a process of healing.
-However, the memory of the dreadful past remained and found its imprint in the Jews' relations with their past, their culture, their language, their non-Jewish neighbors, and their social and political activities.
+Theodicy was drafted to regain Jewish faith in the world of justice.
+But the penetrating historical images pushed philosophers to formulate new structures of meaning.
+Meanwhile, the Jews were busy with the diligent work of building a new home state, hoping that the intensive labor would be an anchor of sanity and the beginning of a process of healing.
+However, the memory of the dreadful past remained and made its imprint on the Jews' relations with their past, their culture, their language, their non-Jewish neighbors, and their social and political activities.

 A major issue in Jewish identity for many generations is discussed in the tenth chapter, "To be a Jew means to be a Victim – Jewish Victimhood and the Holocaust".
 Here the book discusses the question of how the Holocaust brought the Jewish "victim consciousness" to a historical crossroad.